Thirupy/Deepfake-Detection-Won-in-SRM-ideathon/README.md

 ## Model

 The model is a neural network designed to classify images as deepfake or real.
 You can Download Trained Model [here](https://drive.google.com/drive/folders/1UNiuP993IBbD1ueloVGRiLCdpySCqyg8?usp=drive_link)
+Note:Create a separate folder 'model' to use it

 ## Web Interface